 Our available Dobes can range in age from young to senior and in color from black and tan to red, fawn and blue.
 We will ask you for your preferences in sex, color, ears, and personality but.
 While we understand that some people have a specific Doberman look that they prefer, we cannot stress enough the importance of seeking a dog whose personality and needs will match the environment you can provide.

 You have already taken the first step in the adoption process by indicating your interest in a rescue dog.
 We ask that you have patience throughout the adoption procedure.
 The procedure for adopting a Doberman through DRU is as follows:

-Print out and complete this application and mail it to the address shown on the application.
+Fill out the application online here.
+Alternatively, you may download and complete the application form and mail it to the address shown on the application.

 A staff member or volunteer will contact you and, by appointment, visit your home.
 First time applicants are interviewed in their own homes to ensure that the adoptive families understand the responsibilities of owning and caring for a Doberman and the needs of a second-hand dog.
 At DRU’s option, if you have already adopted from us, and your circumstances have not changed, this visit may not be necessary.